Lycophron: The Alexandra

 One poem traditionally attributed to him, Alexandra or Cassandra, has been preserved in its complete form.
-The first mention of Alexandra is from the first century A.D. by The ancient scholiast, whose report is traced back to Theon, an Alexandrian Grammarian (first century A.D.).
-Alexandra runs at 1474 iambic trimeters.
+The first mention of Alexandra is from the first century A.D. by the ancient scholiast, whose report is traced back to Theon, an Alexandrian grammarian (first century B.C.).
+Alexandra runs to 1474 iambic trimeters.
 It consists of a prophecy uttered by Cassandra and relates the later fortunes of Troy and of the Greek and Trojan heroes.
 References to events of mythical and later times are introduced, and the poem ends with a reference to Alexander the Great, who was to unite Asia and Europe in his world-wide empire.

 The style obtained for the poem's author, even among the ancients, the title of "obscure"; one modern scholar says the Alexandra "may be the most illegible piece of classical literature, one which nobody can read without a proper commentary and which even then makes very difficult reading."
 The poem is evidently intended to display the writer's knowledge of obscure names and uncommon myths; it is full of unusual words of doubtful meaning gathered from the older poets, and long-winded compounds coined by the author.
 It was probably written as a show-piece for the Alexandrian school, rather than as straight poetry.
 It was very popular in the Byzantine period, and was read and commented on very frequently; the manuscripts of the Alexandra are numerous.
 Two explanatory paraphrases of the poem survive, and the collection of scholia by Isaac and John Tzetzes is very valuable (much used by, among others, Robert Graves in his Greek Myths).